thedirkfiles000-dirk/rule-of-7/docs/specification.md

 **2. Body** — Signature appearance as hooks, not a checklist.
 What you'd notice first, what you'd remember.
 Physical details that imply character: posture that's "slightly off, like a coat worn on the wrong shoulders" tells the LLM more than height and hair color listed separately.
 Appearance that says nothing about personality is wasted tokens.

+The two-job rule applies at the slot level, not to every individual detail.
+Some visual facts — hair color, eye color, build, height — exist for completeness, grounding, and consistency rather than characterization.
+This is legitimate.
+Not every detail needs to carry deeper meaning.
+The test is whether the slot as a whole is earning its place, not whether every word is doing philosophy.

+On platforms that generate images from conversation context — such as PolyBuzz's Live Photo feature, which produces an image of the current scene after extended conversations — Body serves a second function: providing visual inventory precise enough to inform image generation deep in a long conversation.
+Details that serve this function should be written at a level of abstraction that resists drift.
+"Eyes that shift toward green in good light" is stickier under context pressure than "green eyes."
+"A wave she doesn't fight" is more distinctive than "wavy hair."
+Aim for visual details that are specific enough to generate from and evocative enough to persist.

 **3. Wound** — The one backstory beat that explains current behavior.
 Not biography — the load-bearing causal fact.
 What happened, how it distorted the character's self-perception, what behavior it produces now.
 The Wound is active, not archival.
 It should explicitly feed forward into Dynamic and Limits — a bridging sentence connecting what happened to how it shaped the character's relationship to the user closes a drift vector the LLM might otherwise paper over.
+Without that bridge, Wound and Dynamic sit adjacent but causally unconnected, and the LLM must infer the link rather than follow it.
 The wound isn't backstory.
 It's the explanation for every behavior the LLM is about to generate.
 Causality is more valuable than chronology.

 **4. Voice** — Speech register, rhythm, formality level, behavioral tells in prose.
 No sample quotes — those belong in the Dialog Examples section at zero Background cost.
 Voice tells the LLM how the character thinks and speaks.
 Dialog Examples show it.
 Keeping them separate preserves the budget separation and prevents voice calibration from consuming character budget.